wangx404/JAV_actress_face_recognition_demo/1_clean_data/README.md

 #### Usage Description

-You can run this script using command like `python face_crop_and_size_filter.py --input_dir dir --output_dir dir --model str --threshold int --threads int`.
+You can run this script using command like `python face_crop_and_size_filter.py --input_dir dir --output_dir dir --face_detector str --threshold int --threads int`.
 The option descriptions are shown below.

 - input_dir: input image directory

 - output_dir: output image directory to save images after processed

-- model: choose model to detect face.
-There are two options here, dlib and dlib_cnn.
-Dlib uses fromtal face detector in dlib, and its speed is fast with a nice accuracy.
-Dlib_cnn uses cnn face detector in dlib, and its speed is very slow, but its accuracy is also very high.
+- face_detector: choose model to detect face.
+There are two options here, dlib and dlib_cnn. 'dlib' uses fromtal face detector in dlib, and its speed is fast with a nice accuracy. 'dlib_cnn' uses cnn face detector in dlib, and its speed is very slow, but its accuracy is also very high.
 So you can choose anyone according to your computer.

 - threshold: face filter threshold.
 Face size smaller than threshold will be discarded.